appsecandrewlee/appsecandrewlee/README.md

 ## 😄 Pronouns:
 - He/Him
 ## ⚡ Fun fact:
 I like to code commercial software that can bring revenue, reduce cost, or optimize current resource utilization.
+I was also a part of developer team @ Monash Paramedicine, where we built a e-learning system for commencing monash students, in the field of paramedicine.